About the Board

 Who We Serve and How We Serve

-Early French immersion is available in London, St. Thomas, Strathroy and Woodstock.
-In addition, a secondary school French Immersion program is available at Mother Teresa Catholic Secondary School.
+Early French immersion is available in London, St. Thomas and Woodstock.
+In addition, secondary school French programs are available at Mother Teresa Catholic Secondary School in London, St. Mary's Catholic High School in Woodstock and St. Joseph's Catholic High School in St. Thomas.

 Catholic Central High School offers an International Baccalaureate Program.
 All schools are equipped with audiovisual, computer and library resources that reflect today’s high-tech society and need for information.